 Based on the above findings, TTM associates outlines the Top 7 reasons why employees leave:

-1.Unmatched mutual expectations – The more clear and honest employees and employers are about their expectations, the higher the probability there will be a match of expectations.
+The more clear and honest employees and employers are about their expectations, the higher the probability there will be a match of expectations.
 There are numerous ways organisations can increase the probability of hiring people with matching expectations, such as create realistic job descriptions that includes a shortlist of critical competencies, conducting realistic job previews with every candidate, hiring from referrals or a pool of interns and part-time workers.
-The warning signs of unmet expectations are supressed anger and withdrawal, poor performance, low participation and absenteeism.
+The warning signs of unmet expectations are suppressed anger and withdrawal, poor performance, low participation and absenteeism.